As featured on Guardian Sport

 Cruyff was 36 in the summer of 1983 and in his second spell at Ajax, having just helped the club clinch the domestic league and cup double.
 It was an achievement which was rewarded with the news that he was to be cast aside by the powers that be at De Meer.
 A new contract was not to be offered to the man that had given so much power, status and prestige to the club, not to mention a sparkling array of trophies.

-Just a few short days after a mid-week UEFA Cup trip to Scotland to take on St. Mirren, Feyenoord walked into De Klassieker full of confidence.
-It would, however, prove to be a chastening experience, as Feyenoord slipped to a record 8-2 defeat at the hands of their greatest rivals and the defending champions.
-Conversely Feyenoord didn’t play that badly during a game that was marred by crowd trouble; it was instead a case of a number of simple errors being punished in the most emphatic manner by their opponents.
+Just a few short days after a midweek UEFA Cup trip to Scotland to take on St. Mirren, Feyenoord walked into De Klassieker full of confidence.
+It would, however, prove to be a chastening experience as they slipped to a record 8-2 defeat at the hands of their greatest rivals and the defending champions.
+Feyenoord didn’t play that badly during a game that was marred by crowd trouble; it was instead a case of a number of simple errors being punished in the most emphatic manner by their opponents.

 A week after the loss at Groningen came the acid test.
 Ajax arrived at De Kuip still hoping a win would provoke Feyenoord to hit the self-destruct button.
 Feyenoord, in an uncompromising mood, had other plans.
 Gullit opened the scoring with a spectacular free-kick and Cruyff emphatically blasted another of the goals home from close range, during a 4-1 victory where Jan Mølby snatched the only Ajax goal of the game.
 It was a result that confirmed Feyenoord had the mental durability to match the ability they had shown since that fateful 8-2 defeat in Amsterdam.

-The following week, Feyenoord dropped a point in a draw away at Go Ahead Eagles, in a game they largely dominated.
+The following week, Feyenoord dropped a point in a draw away at Go Ahead Eagles in a game they largely dominated.
 Feyenoord’s scorer that day was Stanley Brard.
-Brard was a left back by trade, but on Cruyff’s insistence had been deployed as a left winger.
-Brard was often awkward and uncomfortable in the position and would provoke the frustration not just of the Feyenoord fans, but also some of his teammates.
+Brard was a left-back by trade but, on Cruyff’s insistence, had been deployed as a left-winger.
+He was often awkward and uncomfortable in the position and would provoke the frustration not just of the Feyenoord fans, but also some of his teammates.

 Feyenoord won eight and drew three of their last 11 league games after the victory over Ajax.
 They effectively clinched the title with two games to spare after a 3-0 win at home to Utrecht.
-Three days later they defeated Fortuna Sittard in a closely contested KNVB Cup final on home soil at De Kuip to clinch their third league and cup double.
+Three days later, they defeated Fortuna Sittard in a closely contested KNVB Cup final on home soil at De Kuip to clinch their third double.
 Houtman scored the winning goal midway through the second half, just three minutes after climbing from the bench.

-It was a stunning riposte from Cruyff towards Ajax who had cut him adrift just 12 months earlier after having helped them to the very same league and cup double.
+It was a stunning riposte from Cruyff towards Ajax who had cut him adrift just 12 months earlier, having helped them to the very same league and cup double.
 Cruyff was also named Player of the Year by the nation’s football writers.
 Gullit won the equivalent award as voted for by his fellow professionals.
-It was a remarkable and fitting way to bring an end to his playing career, just not at the club he necessarily expected to do it with.
+It was a remarkable and fitting way to bring an end to his playing career – just not at the club he necessarily expected to do it with.

-It’s difficult to envisage a time when Feyenoord will reign supreme in the Netherlands once again, but the PSV Eindhoven that currently threaten to win this season’s Eredivisie will be winning their first title in seven years should they succeed.
-Sleeping giants can awaken.
+Sadly, it’s difficult to envisage a time when Feyenoord will reign supreme in the Netherlands once again, but as Ajax showed in the 2018/19 Champions League, sleeping giants can most certainly awaken.